carrickcheah/new_llmml/services/trades/README.md

-# Mircoservice 1: trede
+# Step by step guidance of this module

+This module focuses on building an ingest microservice with two main tasks:

-Read data from Kraken API and push data to a kafka topic.
-Setup Use redpanda data streaming platform locally.
+1. Read data from the Kraken API.
+2. Push the data to Kafka Topic 1.

-## Step 1: make basic project structure
+## Basic set up ofproject structure

+a

-## Step 2: loguru and up redpanda locally
+## Task 2: running redpanda locally

+- create docker-compose folder
+- create Makefile
+- bash$ start-redpanda ,and makesure Redpanda is running locally.

-## Step 3: mocking trade data
+## Task 3   Mock trade data

+The first mock ensures the code functions correctly.
+subtrade.run_mock.py and subtrade.kraken_api.mock.py is the template.

+The second mock integrates QuixStream to push data to a Kafka topic.
+subtrade.run_mock_2.py and subtrade.kraken_api.mock_2.py is the template.

-## Step 4: extract config with pydantic settings
+## Task 4   Extract config with pydantic settings

+## Task 5 Kraken websocket API integration

-## Step 5: connect kraken websocket API
+## Task 6 Kraken websocket API integration

-## Step 6: connect kraken websocket API
+## Task 7 Kraken websocket API integration

+## Reflection on the lessons learnt